Homepage of Ezra J. Aylaian

-I am a first year math PhD student at Duke University.
+I am a second year math PhD student at Duke University.
 Prior, I was an undergraduate at the University of Maryland, where my advisor was Boyu Zhang.
-I am interested in a variety of topics, including differential geometry, algebraic geometry, knot theory, and applications of mathematics to biology and epistemology.
+I am interested in a variety of topics, including differential geometry, knot theory, and applications of mathematics to biology and epistemology.

 My email address is ezra.aylaian + @ + duke + . + edu.